 - Ice: Ice can also help reduce inflammation in the joints of the feet.
 Roll your foot on a frozen water bottle wrapped in a towel or apply an ice pack to the affected area for 20 minutes.
 You can repeat the process two to four times a day.

 - Medicated foot powders: Cracks in your nails or skin can provide an opening for infections that can trigger PsA flare-ups.
 A medicated foot powder can help control moisture while addressing fungus and bacteria.

 - Night splints: A night splint prevents you from relaxing your plantar fascia while you sleep, which may help prevent heel pain.

 - Custom orthotics: Orthotics are inserts for your shoes that help you maintain a good posture while protecting the joints of your feet.
 They’re designed specifically for you to relieve foot, ankle, and heel pain.

 Other steps you can take to manage PsA symptoms in your feet and prevent future flare-ups include:

 - consulting a podiatrist (foot doctor) in addition to your rheumatologist (arthritis doctor) and dermatologist (skin doctor)

-- avoiding ill-fitting shoes that may trigger a flare-up
+- avoiding ill-fitting shoes that may trigger flare-ups

-- wearing shoes with high toe boxes, extra cushioning, wide sizes, and removable inserts
+- wearing shoes with high and wide toe boxes, extra cushioning, wide sizes, and removable inserts

 - using over-the-counter heel pads or heel cups to add cushioning and support to your shoes